Princess Caroline of Monaco: Second marriage

 The two younger children are named for their maternal great-grandparents, Princess Charlotte and Prince Pierre, while Andrea was named for a childhood friend of his father's.
 Stefano Casiraghi was killed in a speed-boating accident in 1990, aged 30 years.

 Even though their parents had not married in the Church, as required under canon law, their marriage was convalidated by Pope John Paul II in February 1993, eight months after their mother's marriage to Junot had been annulled in June 1992.

 Third marriage

 Caroline's third and current husband is Prince Ernst August of Hanover, Duke of Brunswick, head of the House of Hanover, which lost the throne of the Kingdom of Hanover in 1866.
 From 1913 to 1918, his family ruled the sovereign Duchy of Brunswick (until the abolition of the monarchy).

 The couple married in Monaco on 23 January 1999.
-Ernst August had previously divorced his first wife Chantal Hochuli, with whom he had sons Prince Ernst August and Prince Christian, and who had been Caroline's friend.
+Ernst August had previously divorced his first wife Chantal Hochuli, with whom he had sons: Prince Ernst August and Prince Christian.

 The couple have one daughter together: